Faure Island

-Faure Island is a 58 km^{2} island pastoral lease and nature reserve, east of the Francois Peron National Park on the Peron Peninsula, in Shark Bay, Western Australia.
+Faure Island is a 58 km^{2} island pastoral lease and nature reserve, east of Francois Peron National Park on the Peron Peninsula, in Shark Bay, Western Australia.
 It lies in line with the Monkey Mia resort to the west, and the Wooramel River on the eastern shore of Shark Bay.
 It is surrounded by the Shark Bay Marine Park and Shark Bay World Heritage Site and, as the Faure Island Sanctuary, is owned and managed by the Australian Wildlife Conservancy (AWC).

 History

 The island was given its European name by French explorer Nicolas Baudin in 1801, in honour of the geographer, Pierre Faure, aboard his ship Le Naturaliste.

 Pastoral leases over the island were granted to Charles Broadhurst in 1873, and to WD Moore & Coy in 1883.
 For most of the 20th century, from 1905, the Hoult family of Denham ran sheep and goats on the island.
 In 1999 the Hoults sold the lease to the AWC, which removed more than 3400 sheep.